OpenERP – Asterisk connector

 Description of the connector

-Asterisk dials the phone number found in OpenERP in place of the user.
+4. Asterisk dials the phone number found in Odoo in place of the user.

-The second main feature is : it adds the ability to show the name of the calling party on incoming phone calls if the presented phone number is present in the Partner addresses of OpenERP.
+The second main feature is : it adds the ability to show the name of the correspondant on incoming and outgoing phone calls if the phone number is present in the Partners, Leads or Employees of Odoo.
 Here is how it works :

-This script will make an XML-RPC request on the OpenERP server to try to find the name of the person corresponding to the phone number presented by the calling party.
+2. This script will make an XML-RPC or JSON-RPC request to the Odoo server to try to find the name of the person corresponding to the phone number of the remote party.

-If it finds the name, it is add as CallerID name to the call, so as to be presented on the IP phone of the user.
+3. If it finds the name, it updates the information on the call, so as to be presented on the SIP phone of the user.

 Akretion service offering

-Being the author of the Asterisk click2dial module, Akretion is the best option to find this expertise.
-Akretion proposes a service package for the Asterisk-OpenERP connector which includes :
+Being the author of the Asterisk-Odoo connector, Akretion is the best option to find this expertise.
+Akretion proposes a service package for the Asterisk-Odoo connector which includes :

-if necessary, an update of the code of the asterisk_click2dial module to make it work on the version of OpenERP that you are using,
+• if necessary, an update of the code of the modules of the Asterisk-Odoo modules to make it work on the version of Odoo that you are using,

-the installation and configuration of the asterisk_click2dial module,
+• the installation and configuration of the relevant modules,

-the update of the configuration of your existing Asterisk IPBX to make it work with the OpenERP-Asterisk connector,
+• the update of the configuration of your existing Asterisk IPBX to make it work with the Odoo-Asterisk connector,

-technical support via email and a bug-fix warranty during a period of 2 months starting from the date of installation of the module.
-This warranty is a bug-fix warranty on bugs that alter the behavior of the Asterisk-OpenERP connector as described in this document.
-This warranty requires a remote access to the OpenERP and Asterisk servers, or the customer should make available to Akretion a mean to reproduce the issue at Akretion’s office.
+• technical support via email and a bug-fix warranty during a period of 2 months starting from the date of installation of the module.
+This warranty is a bug-fix warranty on bugs that alter the behavior of the Asterisk-Odoo connector as described in this document.
+This warranty requires a remote access to the Odoo and Asterisk servers, or the customer should make available to Akretion a mean to reproduce the issue at Akretion’s office.

 This service package doesn’t include :

-additionnal Asterisk setup and configuration that is not necessary to make the OpenERP-Asterisk connector work,
+• additionnal Asterisk setup and configuration that is not necessary to make the Odoo-Asterisk connector work,

 Setup the click2dial feature